mlanin/laravel-extend-seeder/README.md

 # Laravel-Extend-Seeder
-> Seed your Laravel project's DB with CSV data.
+> Extend Laravel seeder and populate your DB with CSV data.

 ## Installation